sateesh2020/web-server-kit/docs/Configuration.md

 ## Mailer

-Apollo Universal Starter Kit uses [Nodemailer] to provide the emailing functionality.
+Web Server Kit uses [Nodemailer] to provide the emailing functionality.
 The Nodemailer configurations are stored in the `config/mailer.js` file.

 To make the mailer module work, you need to specify these data in `packages/server/.env`: